 Are you desperate for a canine companion?
-In this article we are going to take a look at how to persuade your parents to get a dog.
+We know the feeling.
+In this article we are going to take a look at how to convince your parents to get a dog.

 Man oh man, you want a dog so bad!

-Your mind is full of images of you playing with your new puppy, watching him grow up, feeding him, petting him, walking him, sleeping side by side at night, your best friend for life.
+Your mind is full of images of you playing with your new puppy, feeding him, and watching him grow up.
+Of course, you’ve imagined petting him, walking him, sleeping side by side at night — your best friend for life.

 But your parents don’t seem so charmed by the idea.
-Begging works well for dogs, but no matter how much YOU beg, Mom and Dad just keep saying “no!”
+Apparently, begging works well for dogs, but no matter how much YOU beg, Mom and Dad just keep saying “no!”

-If this is your life right now, you probably feel really mad.
+If this is your life right now, you probably feel really sad.
 And frustrated.
 And confused.

 So many of your friends have pet dogs, so why can’t you have one too?

-In fact, they said it when you begged for a bicycle (you now have one).
+In fact, they said it when you begged for a bicycle (but you now have one).